ADU Rental Returns in Huntington Beach: Rules & Strategy

 • Insurance: Notify your carrier about the ADU and intended rental use.
 Ask for written confirmation on liability and loss-of-rent coverage.

-• Request CC&Rs early and understand any reasonable design or placement rules that may apply.
+2. Review HOA and recorded restrictions: Request CC&Rs early and understand any reasonable design or placement rules that may apply.

-• Collect at least two contractor bids, itemize utility and site work, and include contingencies.
-Use current market ranges like those in this cost overview.
+4. Build a realistic budget: Collect at least two contractor bids, itemize utility and site work, and include contingencies.

-• Review the assessor’s guidance on new construction, talk with your insurance agent, and confirm AB 1482 applicability using this overview.
+6. Confirm taxes, insurance, and legal: Review the assessor's guidance on new construction, talk with your insurance agent, and confirm AB 1482 applicability.

-• Plan for long-term tenancy unless you confirm short-term rental eligibility under the city’s rules at the STR code.
+7. Choose your rental strategy: Plan for long-term tenancy unless you confirm short-term rental eligibility under the city's STR rules.

-• Prepare complete plans, respond promptly to corrections, and line up leasing and management well before final inspection.
+8. Submit, build, and lease: Prepare complete plans, respond promptly to corrections, and line up leasing and management well before final inspection.

-Pitfalls to avoid
+Pitfalls to Avoid

 • Assuming short-term rentals are permitted without checking the ordinance.